tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 - Source: [wikiart.org](https://www.wikiart.org/en/paintings-by-style/cubism?select=featured)

-In his essay *Piet Mondrian: The Man and His Work,* Harry Holtzman writes:
+In his essay *Piet Mondrian: The Man and His Work,* editor and translator Harry Holtzman writes:

 > Mondrian saw Cubism as the new awareness of the intrinsic means of plastic expression, as the destruction of the naturalistic and the mimetic, as the conscious
 > construction of the picure-plane, as the dynamic rhythm of its composition of forms in space.  [p.
 8.]

-And in his essay *Piet Mondrian: Art and Theory to 1917,* Martin S. James writes:
+And in his essay *Piet Mondrian: Art and Theory to 1917,* editor and translator Martin S. James writes:

 > Cubism, Mondrian repeatedly stressed, opened the way for the New Plastic.
 Shortly after seeing examples of early Cubist work by Picasso and Braque at the Monderne
 > Kunstkring in late 1911, he settled in Paris.
 His analytical Cubist "compositions" of 1912-13 in grays and browns were based on a favorite motif, the tree, where